HBS-Urosystem/urosystem.kit2/cms/blocks/index/indications.en.md

     name: dark-blue
 components:
   - type: article
-    title: Use cases and indications
+    title: Use cases and indication
     text: >-
       #### Many diseases of the bladder often require intravesical treatment
       (administering medicine directly into the bladder), but the conventional